[CTC] Crosscut (Seattle): Pacific trade fight makes for local discomfort

 If agreement on trade hinged on the top exports and imports moving

-through the Port of Seattle, it’s likely the contentious camps would
+through the Port of Seattle, its likely the contentious camps would

 find common ground.
 Edible fruits and nuts, machinery and meat are